 - Children's clothing

-- Qualifying Prepared Food and Beverages sold for $4.00 or less
+- Qualifying prepared food and beverages sold for $4 or less

 - Feminine hygiene products

-Giving a point-of-sale rebate involves automatically crediting the provincial part of the HST and only collecting the 5% federal part of the HST payable on the sale of that item.
-Point-of-sale rebates will not affect your ability to claim Input Tax Credits on your business inputs.
+Giving a point-of-sale rebate involves automatically crediting the provincial part of the HST and collecting only the 5% federal part of the HST payable on the sale of that item.
+Point-of-sale rebates do not affect the ability of businesses to claim input tax credits on their business inputs.

-Note that home insurance is subject to the provincial portion of the HST - the GST portion is exempt.
+Home insurance is subject to the provincial portion of the HST, but the GST portion is exempt.

-While no changes were proposed to the existing place of supply rules for supplies of tangible personal property and real property, the place of supply rules for supplies of intangible personal property and for services changed considerably with the introduction of HST.
+While no changes were proposed to the existing place of supply rules for supplies of tangible personal property and real property, the place of supply rules for supplies of intangible personal property changed considerably.